Spekingur/GAG1-2016/Project3/CODE.txt

 	-- the money amount on a bill
 	billAmount := (select bAmount from Bills where BID = iBID);

+	-- to check whether bill is paid or nott billPaid := (select bIsPaid from Bills where BID = iBID);

+	-- making sure only pay bills that haven't been paid if billPaid = false THEN
 		-- making sure only to try payment when account has enough money for bill (tvíverknaður út af trigger úr no 5?) if billAmount <= acntAmount THEN

 			-- take money off account through AccountRecords insert into AccountRecords (AID, rDate, rType, rAmount) values (AIDtoBill, current_date, 'B', -billAmount);

 			-- change bill to true for bIsPaid in Bills update Bills
 			set bIsPaid = true
 			where BID = iBID;
 		else
 			raise exception 'Not enough money on account';
+		end if;
+	else
+		raise exception 'Bill has already been paid';
 	end if;
 end;
 $$
 language 'plpgsql';